Technical Privacy Metrics: a Systematic Survey: Privacy Metrics

 \subsubsection{Statistically Strong Event Unobservability}

 In wireless sensor networks, a privacy goal is to hide where in the network an event has occurred.
 Statistically strong event unobservability compares the message patterns in all parts of the network so that event locations are not revealed by a sudden burst of messages.
-Specifically, the metric requires that the distance between distributions (e.g., in terms of the difference between the areas under the cumulative distribution functions, $d(F_1,F_2)$) is smaller than $\alpha$, and that the difference between the distribution parameters $p$ is smaller than $\epsilon$~\citep{shao_towards_2008}.
-However, it only works when the distributions have a single parameter.
+For example, the event sources in a wireless sensor network are unobservable if the distributions of inter-message delays are roughly the same in all parts of the network.
+Specifically, the metric requires that the distance between distributions $d(F_1,F_2)$ is smaller than $\tau$, and that the difference between the distribution parameters $f$ is smaller than $\epsilon$~\cite{shao_towards_2008}.
+However, the metric is limited to distributions that have a single parameter, such as the exponential distribution.